 Gender & Gender Identity Colloquium 2016 Schedule

 Is gender relevant to the 21st Century?
 How do gender difference and power relations influence us?
 How do transgender and gender identities intersect with other identities?
-The Women's Studies Program announces a public colloquium, Gender & Gender Identity Colloquium, which will take place on the campus of Texas Tech University, Friday, October 21, 2016, SUB Matador Room.
+The Women's & Gender Studies announces a public colloquium, Gender & Gender Identity Colloquium, which will take place on the campus of Texas Tech University, Friday, October 21, 2016, SUB Matador Room.